daes10/dotfiles/README.md

 ## WARNING
-This dotfiles are customized, this is shared for informational purposes only.
+This dotfiles are customized.
 Use at your own risk!